getslash/slash/doc/customizing_slash.rst

 Activating by Default
 ~~~~~~~~~~~~~~~~~~~~~

-In some cases you want to activate the plugin by default, which is easily done with the :func:`slash.plugins.PluginManager.activate`:
+In some cases you want to activate the plugin by default, which is easily done with the :func:`slash.plugins.plugin_manager.PluginManager.activate`:

 .. code-block:: python